 Jones’ alt-country trio Puss N Boots with singer/bassist Catherine Popper and singer/guitarist Sasha Dobson also recently released an Amazon Original cover of Dolly Parton’s “The Grass is Blue.”
 The track was the group’s first new release in five years, and is available to stream on Amazon Music HD, a new premium quality tier streaming audio from Amazon Music.

 “The first time I ever heard the Dolly Parton song ‘The Grass is Blue,’ it slayed me,” said Jones.
 “It was probably the most beautiful song I’d ever heard.
 I’ve always loved the harmonies on Dolly’s version, they’re just insanely gorgeous.”

 Norah Jones first emerged on the world stage with the February 2002 release of Come Away With Me, her self-described “moody little record” that introduced a singular new voice and grew into a global phenomenon, sweeping the 2003 Grammy Awards and signaling a paradigm shift away from the prevailing pop music of the time.
-Since then, Norah has sold over 45 million albums worldwide and become a 9-time GRAMMY-winner.
-She has released a series of critically acclaimed and commercially successful solo albums—Feels Like Home (2004), Not Too Late (2007), The Fall (2009), and Little Broken Hearts (2012)—as well as albums with her collective bands The Little Willies and Puss N Boots.
+Since then, Norah has sold 50 million albums worldwide and become a nine-time GRAMMY-winner.
+She has released a series of critically acclaimed and commercially successful solo albums—Feels Like Home (2004), Not Too Late (2007), The Fall (2009), Little Broken Hearts (2012), and Day Breaks (2016)—as well as albums with her collective bands The Little Willies and Puss N Boots.